UNHSAILLab/ToM_Against_AdvComm/README.md

 # A Theory-of-Mind Mitigation Against Adversarial Communication
-This repo is for the code used in experimental analysis of [A Theory of Mind Approach as Test-Time Mitigation Against Emergent Adversarial Communication](https://arxiv.org/abs/2302.07176)
+This repository is for the code used in the experimental analysis of [A Theory of Mind Approach as Test-Time Mitigation Against Emergent Adversarial Communication](https://arxiv.org/abs/2302.07176)

 ## Dependencies:
 - Python 3.7.11